-In the final weeks leading up to your event, write out the tasks that need to be done each day and who should be in charge.
-You’re basically building a mini-project plan that will prevent things from falling through the cracks.
-Include everything that needs to be done – from confirming with the caterer, to arranging transportation for your speakers.
-Even something as small as forgetting to pack pens can end up being a disaster.
+In the weeks leading up to your event, write down what needs to be done and by whom.
+You’re giving yourself a mini project plan that will prevent things from slipping through the cracks.
+Include everything here – from confirming with the caterer, to arranging transportation for your speakers.
+Even the smallest missed detail can make for a giant disaster!

 3. Continue to write things down as they cross your mind.

-We run the risk of losing every idea that pops into our head when we don’t commit an idea to paper, you risk forgetting it.
+We risk losing every idea that pops into our head when we don’t commit an idea to paper, you risk forgetting it.
 So keep a pen and notepad on you at all times, so that you can jot down every last-minute thought.

 4. Clear your desk.